How to Thread a Bobbin: Step-by-Step Guide for Perfect Stitches

 Step-by-step for Brother:

-1. Preparation: Raise the presser foot and turn on the machine.
-Slide the bobbin cover latch right to remove the cover.
+1. Raise the presser foot and power on.
+Slide the bobbin cover latch to remove the cover.

-3. Threading the Tension Spring: Guide the thread through the slit in the needle plate cover, making sure it enters the tension spring beneath the bobbin case.
-Pull gently until it clicks, then trim excess thread with the built-in cutter.
+3. Feed the thread through the slit and into the tension spring beneath the bobbin case.
+Pull gently until it clicks, then use the built-in cutter if available.

-- On models with a built-in threader (like the LX3817), lower the threader lever, release it to form a loop, and pull the thread straight.
+Model notes: - On models with a built-in threader such as LX3817, lower the lever, release to form the loop, then pull the thread straight. - On XM2701, thread the tension guide notch before cutting.

 6.2 Janome Workarounds for Mechanical Models